FedericoCU/Gym-web/README.md

 # Gym-web
-Gym database web made with React
+Gym database web made with React.
 You can search for exercises and filter by muscle.